AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 - **View in Assets UI**: Use this to show a preview of a .dita/.xml file in the Assets UI.
 In case of a .ditamap/.bookmap file, all topic files within the map are shown in a single unified page-by-page view.

+- **Reprocess assets**: Triggers the processing of all the newly created and unprocessed assets for the file.
 -  **Download as PDF**: Use the option to generate the PDF output and download it.

 - **Generate**: Use the option to publish a map or topics within a map to a Sites page, Content Fragment, or Experience Fragment.